 These inconsistencies represent just some of the challenges in consolidating disparate source data into a single, standardized view of resources across functions.
 Another scenario we frequently encounter is an established central resourcing process supported by internally developed resourcing tools.
 In this case, the goal of reporting to client leaders is well-intentioned, but the output falls short of driving value.

 Growing Pains | Developing Resource Management Maturity

-Scenarios like these are all too familiar, and often follow a common evolutionary trajectory: The early stages of developing a robust RM capability can feel like stepping into the plot of a Western movie—a new frontier fraught with challenges and lacking the structure and order afforded by government and laws.
+Scenarios like these are all too familiar, and often follow a common evolutionary trajectory.
+The early stages of developing a robust resource management capability can feel like stepping into the plot of a Western movie—a new frontier fraught with challenges and lacking the structure and order afforded by government and laws.
 Significant effort is required to tame the “wild west” of disparate data, inconsistent practices, and limited visibility.
-In our experience building and improving our clients RM capabilities we have observed a common pattern in the development of mature RM practices.
+In our experience building and improving our client’s RM capabilities we have observed a common pattern in the development of mature RM practices.

 This stage presents numerous challenges for senior leaders, as inconsistencies in the assumptions, analytical rigor, and data quality may prevent accurate cross-functional comparisons.
 In many cases quality checks of the information take a back seat to competing priorities, leaving errors unaddressed and improvement opportunities unrealized.

 Stage II | Centralized and Optimized Resource Management – This is the ideal organizational model.
 The company has matured practices and infrastructure to support operational efficiency in collecting, analyzing, and monitoring resourcing data across constituent functional groups.
 A regular reporting cadence has been established to provide insights to leadership through a standard assessment approach.
 Feedback loops are incorporated to solicit input from stakeholders and evaluate the accuracy of forecast algorithms.